fisicaetcetera/speechc-Arabic/README.md

 # speechc-Arabic
-Hears, unswer, or just repeats what is said in arabic
+Hears, answer, or just repeats what is said in arabic